|Amount||Ingredient||$ / day||Source|

 to Amazon Cart

-Heat oven to 325F.
-On a baking sheet, lightly toast oats.
-Combine oats, whey protein, flaxseed meal, chia seeds, almonds (sliced), pumpkin seeds, shredded coconut, sesame seeds, and dried cranberries in a large bowl.
-Using a microwave, melt together coconut oil, almond butter, honey, and water.
-Stir spinach powder and salt into liquid mixture.
-Pour liquids over dry ingredients and mix thoroughly.
+Heat oven to 350F.
+Combine oats, whey protein, flaxseed meal, chia seeds, pumpkin seeds, shredded coconut, sesame seeds, salt, and spinach powder in a large bowl.
+Using a microwave, melt together almond butter and honey.
+Mix honey and almond butter with dry ingredients.
+Add just enough water for the mixture to come together in a very stiff dough.
 Spread mixture evenly in a parchment-lined baking pan and press down hard.
 Bake for about 20 minutes, or until edges of bars are lightly browned.
 Let cool fully before cutting.
 To minimize crumbling, slice with a sharp knife using a back-and-forth sawing motion, rather than using a blunt knife and pressing straight down.